bitagoras/xtype/README.md

 4. Lists of mixed arbitrary elements
 5. Objects or dictionaries with key/value pairs for arbitrary elements
 6. Arbitrary hierarchy levels
-7. Unfinished files can be syntactically valid and complete as long as the last element of a list or dict is complete
+7. Files with unfinished lists can be syntactically valid and complete which allows to append more elements later.
-8. Self-similarity: Inner elements can be extracted as complete and valid files
+8. Self-similarity: Inner elements can be extracted and stored independently as complete and valid files.

 ### Additional (possible) features that make use of the optional meta information in footnotes

 1. Table of contents
-2. Size information of elements
-3. Fast random access to certain sub-elements in big files
+2. Fast random access to certain sub-elements in big files
-4. Fast deletion and addition of elements in big files
+3. Fast deletion and addition of elements in big files
-5. Chunk data mode for efficient writing and reading of big files
+4. Chunk data mode for efficient writing and reading of big files
-6. Compressed elements
-7. Included checksum
+5. Included checksum
-8. Definitions for date and time notation
+6. Definitions for date and time notation
-9. Definitions for physical units
+7. Definitions for physical units
+8. Compressed elements

 With the footnotes users have the freedom to create their own formats for their specific applications.
 This is similar to text formats where users can freely design file structures with their own format rules.
-But all text formats have in common that they are obliged to respect the ascii standard to make sure that every editor can show and edit the content.
-This idea is continued in UBN for binary formats.
+But all text formats have in common that they respect the ascii standard to make sure that every editor can show and edit the content.
+This idea is used by UBN and continued for binary formats.

 Status
 ------

 UBN is under development.
 The grammar has still beta status and will be finalized at some point.
 There will be no different versions for the core grammar.
-The meta language, in contrast, is flexible and will grow from time to time and new features will be added.
+The meta language of the footnotes, in contrast, is flexible and can grow from time to time and new features will be added or conventions can be changed while outdated files still can be parsed.

 Grammar (beta5)
 --------------